lucasrochagit/nest-query-parser/README.md

 ### Pagination

-The paging feature is very useful for customers who will consume your API.
+The paging feature is very useful for clients who will consume your API.
 It is through this feature that applications can define the data limit in a query, as well as define which page to be displayed.
 Each time a page of an application is selected, it means that some resources have been displaced (data offset or skip data).